-After giving the continuous beautiful blooms for about 4 to 5 weeks, Daylilies become a little devil, demanding transplants for other flowers in the upcoming season.
+After giving the continuous beautiful, star-shaped perennial blooms for about 4 to 5 weeks, Daylilies become demanding transplants for other flowers in the upcoming season.

 The best time to transplant the Daylilies is during the late summer after their final bloom in June.
-Besides, the early spring is also the perfect period when the new plants are in their growing stage or autumn.
+Besides, early spring is also the perfect period when the new plants are growing or in autumn.

 As for the regions where the snow starts showering in the late fall or early winter months, daylilies will also give the same results if transplanted in the late summer before the onset of freezing ground.

-Growers in the USDA zone above eight can try winter transplanting at the beginning of October when the heat waves start to drop.
+Growers in the USDA zone above eight can try winter transplanting when the heat waves drop at the beginning of October.

-However, if daylilies seem overcrowded and are fighting for nutrients and sunlight, divide and transplant the Daylilies throughout the year.
+However, if daylilies seem overcrowded and fight for nutrients and sunlight, divide and transplant the Daylilies throughout the year.
 Make sure you do it without disturbing their root fibers and blooming time.